The Essential Guide to Generative AI: What You Should Know in 2025

 Generative Adversarial Networks (GANs)

 GANs consist of two neural networks, a generator and a discriminator, which compete with each other during training.
-The generator tries to generate data that is indistinguishable from real data, while the discriminator tries to distinguish between real and fake data.
+The generator tries to generate indistinguishable data from real data, while the discriminator tries to distinguish between real and fake data.
 GANs are widely used for generating images, videos, and other data types.

 Variational Autoencoders (VAEs)